 It is recommended that the internship include 10 to 12 weeks of field experience.
-The student is required to spend a minimum of 400 hours in the field and submit bi-weekly activity and internship logs detailing tasks, projects, meetings, and self-reflections to the faculty advisor.
-Forms are available on D2L.
+The student is required to spend a minimum of 400 hours in the field and submit weekly activity and internship logs detailing tasks, projects, and meetings, to the faculty advisor.